 Fixing this is a matter of being flexible and open to others’ opinions.
 A different set of eyes may see things that you don’t.
 The best way to get a balanced outlook and see both sides of the coin is to consult different analysts.

 3. Herding Bias

-Have you ever backed out of a trade when you found out that a bunch of other traders are taking the opposite forex position?
+Have you ever backed out of a trade when you found out that a bunch of other traders is taking the opposite forex position?
 If you said yes, then you have fallen victim to herding bias.

 Just as sheep try to move with their flock, traders also tend to follow the majority and often feel uneasy about straying from the crowd.
 It’s human nature and we just can’t help it, right?

 As a trader, you shouldn’t be afraid to take the contrarian position.
 Just make sure you do your homework, conduct proper fundamental and technical analysis, and plan your trades well.